VallabhSG/Work-Order-Form/README.md

 # Work-Order-Form
-A Work Order Form for a Solar PV Asset Management Application using HTML, CSS, Figma, and basic JavaScript.
+Worked on developing a Work Order Form for a Solar PV Asset Management Application using HTML, CSS, Figma, and basic JavaScript.
+EnerMAN will integrate this form into its existing asset management tool to collect information from Solar PV plants.
+This data will aid in performance analysis, preventive analysis, and more.
+As part of this project, gained insights into how asset management tools function in the Solar PV industry, including reference designs and specifications.